-Registration for the 2019 Veggie CSA is now open.
+Registration for the 2020 Veggie CSA is now open!
+And this year, we are thrilled to add 2 weeks to the CSA.
 Once again, we will have only a limited number of spaces so sign up early!

 No Pesticides – No Herbicides – No Fungicides – Our produce is Certified by CNG